The average American will spend over 90,000 hours at work over the course of their life. WOWZA!

 Even if Karen doesn’t have it all together, her office sure makes it seem like she does!

-Jill spends more time looking through her piles of papers then she spends on actually working on what is on the papers.
+Jill spends more time looking through her piles of papers than she spends on actually working on what is on the papers.

 Dirty and disorganized offices put a giant pause on the productivity in your space.
 When you are trying to sort through papers that are hidden under your lunch from two days ago, you end up taking way too much time looking and not enough time actually working on your project.